Technical Debt Evaluation (SQALE)

 - Size metric – The metric to use for the size of an application.
 Default: lines of code

-- Man day – The number of productive hours in a work day.
+- Number of working hours in a day – The number of productive hours in a work day.
 Default: 8 hours

-- Cost to develop one line of code – The time to write and test an average line of code.
-Default: 0.06 days
+- Cost to develop one line of code – The time in minutes to write and test an average line of code.
+Default: 30

 - Rating grid The list of thresholds to use in applying the SQALE density rating scale.
 Default: 0.1,0.2,0.5,1